BU-CLOUD-S20/Networking-inside-of-Kubernetes/README.md

 - **Release 3** (1 week)
   - Debug done, the new system should work.
 - **Final Step** (Hopefully) (Class ends)
-  - Use the stable released version to replace the metadata storage in Kubernetes.
+  - Use the stable released version to replace the metadata storage in Kubernetes

 ## 7. Risks
 Potential risks for our project: